“There’s nothing to be afraid of. You’re more likely to die in a car accident…”

 Slowly breathe in through your nose, and out through your mouth.

 Slow and deliberate breathing is one of the most effective ways to combat your anxiety, and it can even stop a full-blown panic attack.

 4. Beat your fear of flying: download an app

 Take a look at these apps designed to help tackle your in-flight anxiety:

 SOAR features a G-Force meter, which shows you how secure your plane is, and gives little facts about turbulence and take-off procedures.

 VALK was created by the VALK Foundation (the world’s first fear of flying treatment centre) and has flight safety statistics, weather forecasts and a built in panic button to calm your anxious mind.

-TURBCAST is an app that can predict if your flight will have turbulence.
-Type in your departure and arrival times, and the airports you’re taking off from and flying into - the app will then tell you if your flight is at low, medium or high risk of turbulence.
+TURBCAST is an app that can predict if your flight will have turbulence based on your departure and arrival times, and the airports you're taking off from and flying into.
+The app will then tell you if your flight is at low, medium or high risk of turbulence.

 5. Beat your fear of flying: go on a course